khaledm99/TeamE3DungeonCrawler/README.md

 GUI Mode:

 When you run the game you will immediately be taken into the game.
 On the right side there are inventory and stats tabs.
 To equip/unequip items, just click the buttons in the inventory.
-To refresh the health bar displayed in inventory, hit the "beta refresh" button.
 To move around, press the arrow buttons.
+To use a chest or door, press the circle button in the center of the arrows.
 Initialize combat by stepping onto the skeleton and pressing the arrow button again.
 A combat window will appear.
 To attack, slide the slider to the desired stamina expenditure and click go.
 Once combat has ended, close the combat window by pressing x and return to the map window.